Opening your heart and pouring out compassion when all you feel on the inside is anger is really fucking hard, guys.

 The whole secret sauce lies in training yourself in mindfulness and realizing that the personality of someone is not a reflection of who they are beneath it.

-Sure, there are a few people who genuinely are just born psychopaths who have no morals and positive emotions, but the majority of assholes you meet and talk to are just people who are indoctrinated and afraid.
+Sure, there are a few people who genuinely are just born with ASPD and do not really feel empathy, but the majority of assholes you meet and talk to are just people who are indoctrinated and afraid.

 With that, I don’t mean that we are not indoctrinated ourselves because in this post I am solely focusing on talking about veganism and exploiting other animals.

-But people who are eager to fight you because you are vegan and leave mean comments under your posts on social media or just judge you because, shockingly, you don’t want to harm any of your fellow animals, are not actually mean people.
+People who are eager to fight you because you are vegan, leave mean comments under your posts on social media or just judge you because, shockingly, you don’t want to harm any of your fellow animals, are not actually mean people.

 They are afraid of changing their whole lifestyle and creating new habits.
 They are afraid to admit that someone who is living a completely different lifestyle than they are might be actually right.
 They are indoctrinated by the society that promotes the idea that some species are more important than others.

 When you really want to be a nice vegan and you find yourself struggling, take a deep breath and try to see the person as they are in this moment.